Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/There are no Aliens in Eurasia (Extended Synopsis).md

 Susan is glad to be with Marco, but he tells her she must go and live a good life with Lucas - Susan's form is phasing away from the frequency domain, presumably back to the world.
 Susan is confused because her body would have decayed long ago.
 Marco tells her that someone must had preserved it.
 We see that Lucas had put her body in the abandoned cryogenic vaults.
 ##### New World
 *{The new state of the world after the events of the story.}* People are waking up in their homes.
 The streets are filled with car crashes but otherwise empty.
 Lucas goes to the abandoned cryogenic vault to find Susan.
 They walk together into the city lights.
+From that point on in history, aliens were never seen again in Eurasia.